FAIR Signposting Profile

 links, respectively, with the URI of the

 content resource as anchor.
-But such links must not be used if these properties are shared with the scholarly object as a whole.
+But such links must not be used if these

 Note the way the anchor of each link is provided explicitly in the